 The compost is said to be stable when microbial respiration will not significantly resurge under altered conditions e.g. changes of moisture, oxygen levels or temperature.
 The rate of carbon dioxide and heat release decreases with increased stability.

 The stabilisation period will typically last between 1-12 weeks.
-The degree of stability is related to the intended end use of the compost. i.e. horticultural end uses require a greater degree of stability, as less stable material may contain phytotoxic substances which are problematic for seedlings and may become odorous in storage.
+The degree of stability needed is related to the intended end use of the compost. i.e. horticultural end uses require a greater degree of stability, as less stable material may contain phytotoxic substances which are problematic for seedlings (if compost is use as or in significant proportion in a growing medium) and may become odorous in storage.
 Determining the degree of stability is still a developing scientific area and operators should consult with the end markets and users to agree a mutually agreeable test method and acceptance level.

 Material that requires further stabilisation for end market will still require active management.
 Less stable material will have a higher risk of producing odours, leachate, dust and bioaerosol release.